Eddie Rosario Player Props: Braves vs. Reds

 Eddie Rosario At The Plate

-- Rosario has had an RBI in 20 games this season (30.8%), including nine multi-RBI outings (13.8%).
+- Rosario has driven in a run in 20 games this year (30.3%), including nine games with more than one RBI (13.6%).
 He has also driven in three or more of his team's runs in four contests.

+- He has scored in 27 of 66 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.